c4tom/DreamDevBox/docs/reverse-proxy/reverse-proxy-with-https.rst

-Restart the Devilbox
+Restart the DreamDevBox
 --------------------

-Now for the changes to take affect, simply restart the Devilbox (or start if not yet running):
+Now for the changes to take affect, simply restart the DreamDevBox (or start if not yet running):

 .. code-block:: bash

    host> cd /path/to/devilbox

-   # Stop the Devilbox
+   # Stop the DreamDevBox
    host> docker-compose stop
    host> docker-compose rm -f

-   # Start the Devilbox (PHP and HTTPD container only)
+   # Start the DreamDevBox (PHP and HTTPD container only)
    host> docker-compose up -d php httpd bind